andreagiassi/microservice-rbac-user-management/README.md

 Everything should be up and running using your local MySql :)

 ### Setup a ready and empty RBAC
+You can prepare a specific clean RBAC setup.

+Install Java 8 JDK.

 Set up your MySql instance and create the empty database "users":

     CREATE DATABASE IF NOT EXISTS users;

+Create and grant a new MySql user on the "users" database.

 Open the application.properties file located in /src/main/resources.

-Set the username and password of the MySql's user that you want to use:
+Set the username and password of the MySql's user:

     spring.datasource.username=yourMySqlUser
     spring.datasource.password=yourMySqlUserStrongPassword

 For production environment consider to create a specific MySql user for the database "users" using a strong password.

-Disable the demo data setting the database properties as below:
+Disable the demo data setting as below:

     # enable initialization using schema.sql and data.sql
     spring.datasource.initialize=false